wakky927/Computational-Engineering-B/README.md

 # Note

-I have not test environments under Linux and Windows yet.
+I have not test environments under Linux yet.

 # Author